chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator-part-2.md

 #### Tokenizing variable pointer names and SET

 We'll parse the variable pointer name like we parse function names and variable names.
-We'll add the hash character, `#`, to the regex that matches names in the `tokenize` and `toRPN` functions.
+We'll add the hash character, `#`, to the regex that matches names in `tokenize()` and `toRPN()`.

 ```js
 tokenize('SET(#X, 50)'); // ['SET', '(', '#X', ',', 50, ')']